stateoftheartai/sotaai/docs/sotaai/cv/overview.md

   torchvision model accepts only tensors, hence a dataset obtained from tensorflow or mxnet will not immediately work in torchvision.
 Thus, this function converts a dataset to the type that the model accepts.
-- A computer vision model has, among others, convolutional and pooling layers that reduce the image's dimension when passing through them.
+- A Computer Vision model has, among others, convolutional and pooling layers that reduce the image's dimension when passing through them.
 The image needs to be large enough so that the dimension stays positive, otherwise an error occurs.
 Hence, the function calculates the dimension reduction occurring